To diagnose a staph infection, your doctor will:

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.

 Preparing for your appointment

-While you may initially consult your family physician, he or she may refer you to a specialist, depending on which of your organ systems is affected by the infection.
-For example, a dermatologist specializes in skin conditions, while a cardiologist treats heart disorders.
-Or you may be referred to a doctor who specializes in infectious diseases.
+While you may initially consult your family doctor, he or she may refer you to a specialist, depending on which of your organ systems is affected by the infection.
+For example, you may be referred to a doctor trained in treating skin conditions (dermatologist), heart disorders (cardiologist) or infectious diseases.

 What you can do

 You may want to write a list that includes:

 - Information about medical problems you've had